Project SEED Guidelines

 Funding from Participating Institutions

-Preference will be given to institutions providing matching or supplementary funds for each student.
+Participating institutions are encouraged to provide supplementary funds for each student.
 Also, the participating institution - or another source of local funds - will be expected to bear any overhead expenses.

 What if Student Quits the Program?